 Ideally, an emerald should be cut in a symmetrical manner so that the appropriate amount of light can pass through the stone.
 If cut too deeply, the light will escape on the side and the emerald will look dark.
 Similarly, if the cut is too shallow, the emerald will not appear brilliant.
 Since color is a very important consideration when choosing an emerald, the cut must maximize the hue, tone and saturation of the stone.

-The best cut for an emerald is the “emerald cut”.
-It is a rectangular or square cut that maximizes the shape of the rough and allows maximum light to flow in giving the right brilliance and tone to the stone.
-Apart from the emerald cuts, there are round and oval cuts but they are expensive and result in a lot of waste.
+The three most popular cuts are Emerald, Asscher and Octagon, with the emerald cut the most desired.
+It is a rectangular or square cut that maximizes the shape of the rough and allows maximum light to flow in, giving the right brilliance and tone to the stone.
+Apart from the emerald cuts.

-One important factor when cutting is an emerald is that all emeralds have naturally occurring inclusions and fissures.
+One important factor when cutting an emerald is that all of these stones have naturally occurring inclusions and fissures.
 A cutter must design the cut in a way that the finished stone has minimal impact on the clarity of the stone.

 Carat Weight